quantsbin/BiblioPixel/doc/overview/How-to-write-a-Project.md

 example, the `run` section can always have the `fps` ("frames per second") parameter.

-_Class sections_ represent Python data types.
-In the examples above, `animation` is a class section.
-BiblioPixel comes with many different possible data types for each class section, or programmers can write their own classes in Python without too much difficulty.

-Unlike value sections, a class section's parameters depend on the data type for that class.
+But class sections have different parameters based on their type.

+For example, many animations have no parameters at all and do exactly one thing.
+An example is `bibliopixel.animation.tests.StripChannelTest`, which can only be used like this:

+    # This animation runs a simple test on a strip of 10 pixels

+    shape: 10
+    animation: bibliopixel.animation.tests.StripChannelTest

+On the other hand, the `sequence` animation requires a parameter `animations`, a list of animations that are played in sequence.
+It also has an optional parameter `length` which sets the length of each subsequence.

+    # This animation runs four animations, each for two seconds, in a loop
+    # and displays the result on a 32x32 pixel display.

+    shape: [32, 32]

+    animation:
+        typename: sequence
+        length: 2
+        animations:
+            - BiblioPixelAnimations.matrix.ImageAnim
+            - BiblioPixelAnimations.matrix.ImageShow
+            - BiblioPixelAnimations.matrix.ImageDissolve
+            - BiblioPixelAnimations.matrix.ScreenGrab

-A class section has a special parameter named `typename` which identifies the actual Python class to use for that section.
-That class is then constructed in Python using the other parameters from the class section.
+A class section has a special parameter named `typename` which is the name of the Python class for that section.
+The remaining parameters in the class section are used to construct the actual object.

 For example, in the last example above,